Курс

 • Explain basic virtualization concepts

-• Describe how vSphere fits into the software-defined data center and the cloud infrastructure
+• Describe how vSphere fits in the software-defined data center and the cloud infrastructure

 • Install an ESXi host